Brexit: Commons vote on withdrawal agreement postponed – reports

 Blow to authority

-A postponement the day before the vote would be a significant blow to Mrs May’s authority, although it would theoretically give her extra time to negotiate with the European Union and to win over hostile Tory MPs.
+A postponement would be a significant blow to Mrs May’s authority, although it would theoretically give her extra time to negotiate with the EUand to win over hostile Tory MPs.

 In Brussels, a European commission spokesman said: “This deal is the best and only deal possible.
 We will not renegotiate the deal that is on the table right now.
 That is very clear.